kran0/gearwheel/README.md

     `wheelctl [ start | stop | restart | status ] serviceName`;

   - If you stop the service manually, then all its state will be lost.
-    Be sure you extract all the data before stio service;
+    Be sure you extract all the data before stop service;

   - All services stops automatically on script's exit.
     In such case the data will be extracted to certain directories